kpearson/dotfiles/README.md

 ### Vim

-Install [MacVim] via [Homebrew] Cask.
-MacVim requires the full xCode (Command Line Tools is not enough, _sigh_).
-The MacVim binary is essential for [Vundle].
-These dotfiles use [Vundle] to manage Vim plugins.

-Symlink `vimrc` and the `vim/` directory to the root directory as `.vimrc` and `.vim/`. _This is handeled by the `link-rcfiles` script._

-The vimrc file is split up across multiple files in two directories, `rcfiles` and `rcplugins`.
-The file are organized by topic and contain pluging specific binding and setting.
-See the vim directory [README](/vim/README.md).
+My [Vimfiles](www.github.com/kpearson/vimfiles/) are in there own repo.
+The install script clones them in and creates the appropriate links.
+If have your own Vim setup in place and would link to user mine, move your current `.vim` directory to different location or rename it and run install.

 ### rbenv

 Brew installed with: `brew install rbenv`.

 Insure at least one ruby version is installed: `which ruby` should return the brew rbenv location. ` `rbenv install 2.2.3`.

-Then set that Ruby veresion to default: `rbenv global 2.2.3`.
+Then set that Ruby version to default: `rbenv global 2.2.3`.

 Now ruby gems can be installed in the correct location.